MiaGobble/Rojo-Project-Example/docs/intro.md

 * Everything pre-placed (selene, rokit, aftman, etc)

 ## How do I use this?
+If you're wanting to use this example structure for your own Roblox project, start by downloading the template from [the releases page](https://github.com/MiaGobble/Rojo-Project-Example/releases).

 Read the rest of the documentation here to learn more about how to use all of the features, and how to set up your project fully.